Talentica/HungryHippos/Readme.md

 ## HungryHippos Version : 0.7.0v

 # Sharding :
-Sharding is the initial step in the enitre ecosystem of the HungryHippos application.
+Sharding is the initial step in the enitre HungryHippos ecosystem.
 User will have to perform sharding prior to data publish.
 To perform sharding, a sample file (that represents the near distribution of the actual data file) is required which finally creates "sharding table".
 Data publish requires this "sharding table" during execution.

 **NOTE:** User has to configure sharding configurations before performing the Sharding.